raguay/ProjectManagerFig/README.md

 repository with the subject `[feature]` or `[bug]` in the subject line.
 I'm still working on:

 - Mask subcommands and parameters
-- Better styling and dark mode (depending on what the author's of fig decide about styling the whole application)